SPORT LEISURE AND OTHER ACTIVITIES

 Parkes Elvis Festival, NSW

-Turning 30 in 2023, this is the king of summer events.
+Having turned 30 in 2023, this is The King of summer events, attracting over 25,000 people annually.
 The festival is timed to coincide with Elvis Presley’s birthday and is jam-packed with activities in Parkes and surrounds that celebrate a global icon.
 These including tribute acts, art exhibitions, markets, a street parade, dedicated kids’ activities, and plenty else.
 It’s an extravaganza you Can't Help Falling in Love with.

 Sydney Festival, NSW